Liouville first passage percolation: geodesic length exponent is strictly larger than 1 at high temperatures: Hierarchical structure of a path

-Now we have associated a path $P \in \SL_j$ with a tree $\t_P$ with depth $j$.
+So far, we have associated a path $P \in \SL_j$ with a tree $\t_P$ of depth $j$.
 Denote the root by $\rho$, and the set of leaves by $\l$.
-Any node $u$ is identified with a subpath of $P$, which is denoted by $P^u$.
-Let $L(u)$ be the level of a node $u$, with $L(\rho) = 0$ and $L(v) = j$ for leaves, then $P^u \in \SL_{j - L(u)}$.
-Denote $\| u \| : = \| P^u \|$ if $L(u) \le j-1$.
-Denote $d_u = d_{P^u}$, which is the number of children of $u$.
-We would like to mention that different leaves correspond to different points, since subpaths are disjoint in Proposition~\ref{Prop.subpaths} as well as Corollary~\ref{Cor.SLm} and we remove ends of paths in $\SL_1$ in constructing leaves.
+Each node $u$ is identified with a sub-path of $P$, which is denoted by $P^u$.
+Let $L(u)$ be the level of a node $u$, with $L(\rho) = 0$ and $L(v) = j$ for $v\in \l$ (thus we have $P^u \in \SL_{j - L(u)})$.
+Let $\| u \| : = \| P^u \|$ if $L(u) \le j-1$.
+Let $d_u = d_{P^u}$, which is the number of children of $u$.
+We say that $u$ is tame/untamed if so is $P^u$.
+We would like to mention that different leaves correspond to different vertices, since child-paths are disjoint and we have removed endpoints of paths in $\SL_1$ in constructing leaves (see Corollary~\ref{Cor.SLm}).